 What is EIGRP?

 Enhanced Interior Gateway Routing Protocol is an advanced distance vector routing protocol based on the principles of the Interior Gateway Routing Protocol (IGRP).
 It has a unique characteristic that improves the operational ability and fast converging rate.
-It has capabilities to determine the shortest path distance vector and it works on the principle of Interior Gateway Routing Protocol which is a classless routing protocol.
+It can determine the shortest path distance vector, and it works on the principle of Interior Gateway Routing Protocol, a classless routing protocol.
 It uses metrics like bandwidth, load and delays to calculate the shortest optimal network route.
-EIGRP is a technologically more advanced distance vector-based routing protocol.
-To exchange information using EIGRP, first and foremost the routers need to become neighbors to EIGRP, then EIGRP uses the multicast address to share the information.
+It is a technologically, more advanced distance vector-based routing protocol.
+To exchange information using EIGRP, first and foremost, the routers need to become neighbors to EIGRP, then EIGRP uses the multicast address to share the information.

 Enhanced Interior Gateway Routing Protocol underlying logic is based on the concept of an autonomous system.
 In a system where each router should become neighbors to EIGRP and each system tagged as neighbors under Enhanced Interior, Gateway Routing Protocol will have the same system number configured.

 Fundamentals of EIGRP

-Enhanced Interior Gateway Routing Protocol (EIGRP) is a dynamic routing protocol that is used for decisions and configuration of routers.
-EIGRP only sends incremental updates which in short reduces the workload of the routers and the amount of information transmitted.
-EIGRP is a classic hybrid protocol which supports classless routing, it supports automatic & manual summarization on an EIGRP enabled interface.
+Enhanced Interior Gateway Routing Protocol (EIGRP) is a dynamic routing protocol used for routers’ decisions and configuration.
+EIGRP only sends incremental updates, which in short reduces the workload of the routers and the amount of information transmitted.
+EIGRP is a classic hybrid protocol that supports classless routing, it supports automatic & manual summarization on an EIGRP enabled interface.
 It MD5 authentication on routers running EIGRP and also has a maximum hop count close to 255.
 EIGRP performs load balancing over the equal-cost path and un-equal cost path.